samuelcolvin/em2/SPEC.md

 One search entry per action (where required) and maybe one per language per action in future:
 * the conv key
-* the action id
-* participant ids - for filtering search entries, does not include deleted participants, thus you can only search for stuff on conversations before you were removed
+* user ids - for filtering search entries, does not include deleted participants, thus you can only search for stuff on conversations before you were removed
 * the search vector
-* creator id - maybe for `from:foobar@example.com` queries
+* creator email for `from:foobar@example.com` queries

 vector weights used to differentiate between different parts of the conversation::
 * `A`: Subject - highest priority but also we can do `subject:foobar` searches